hohav/peppi/README.md

     // replace with `peppi::io::peppi::read` to read Peppi (.slpp) replays let game = peppi::io::slippi::read(&mut r, None).unwrap();

-    // print general info about the game println!("{:#?}", game);
+    println!("{:#?}", game); // print general info about the game

-    // example: find the frames on which each player died let mut is_dead = vec![false; game.frames.ports.len()];
+    // Example: find the frames on which each player died

+    let mut is_dead = vec![false; game.frames.ports.len()];
+    // Note that frame indexes are zero-based and monotonically increasing,
-    for frame_idx in 0..game.frames.len() {
+    // unlike frame IDs (`Frame.id`) which start at -123 and can roll back. for frame_idx in 0..game.frames.len() {
         for (port_idx, port_data) in game.frames.ports.iter().enumerate() {
             match port_data